-The report displays an image of the mid coronal slice of the Lung Texture Analysis Map.
-Below is an example of the lung images found in the report.
+The report displays a 3-dimensional (3D) rendering image of the lung textures from the Lung Texture Analysis Map.
+Below is an example of the 3D lung texture rendering found in the report.
+Note that the rendering is not to be solely used for clinical decision-making

-Figure 3: Example of lung images in LTA Summary Report
+Figure 3: Example of the 3D lung texture rendering in LTA Summary Report